Tens of thousands join rally for Israel in Washington, DC

 A succession of speakers took the stage to condemn the Hamas attack and what they said was the virulent spread of anti-Semitism internationally.

-Israeli President Isaac Herzog addressed the crowd via video from the Western Wall in Jerusalem.
+Israeli President Isaac Herzog addressed the crowd via video from the Western Wall in the Old City of occupied East Jerusalem.
 After “the largest massacre since the Holocaust,” he said, “let us call out together, never again.

 “No one will break us,” he pledged.
 “We will rise again … There is no greater and just cause than this.”